fusion-jena/abecto-vocabulary/README.md

 ## Model

-The vocabulary is intended to be used in set of graphs.
+The vocabulary is intended to be used in a set of graphs.
 The main graph contains a description of the execution plan for ABECTO and the aspects of interest for comparison.
 The execution results will be stored in several result graphs which might be associated to a dataset:

 * Primary Data Graphs for dataset import and transformation results.
 The content and used vocabulary is completely up to the dataset creators.